fletchjeff/cml_flight_demo/README.md

 There are two options for automatically building and deploying all project artifacts.

 1. ***Launch as Applied Machine Learning Prototype (AMP) on CML*** - Select this AMP from the Prototype Catalog pane on Cloudera Machine Learning and configure the project to build all artifacts.
 2. ***Use Automated Build Script in Project Repository*** - Create a new project in CML and select "Git" as this *Initial Setup* option.
-Enter this repo's URL to create a new project will all files loaded.
+Enter this repo's URL to copy the files into a new project.
 Then, open a Python3 workbench session and run all lines in `10_build_project.py`.

 ## Manual Walkthrough

-If you want go through each of the steps manually to build and understand how the project works, follow the steps below.
+If you want to walk through the workflow manually to build and understand how the project works, follow the steps below.
 There is a lot more detail and explanation/comments in each of the files/notebooks so its worth looking into those.
 Follow the steps below and you will end up with a running application.
 We will focus our attention on working within CML, using all it has to offer, while glossing over the details that are simply standard data science.
 We trust that you are familiar with typical data science workflows and do not need detailed explanations of the code.
 Notes that are *specific to CML* will be emphasized in **block quotes**.

 ### 0 - Bootstrap